MakingStan/Bored-/README.md

 **How to use**

-When downloading the plugin you will see a little button with a bandos head on it.
+When downloading the plugin you will see a little button with a skills icon with a weel on it.
 Click it.

 Then you will see a menu, here you can check the checkboxes that you feel like doing.